microsoft/finops-toolkit/docs/_automation/powershell/README.md

 - [ConvertTo-FinOpsSchema](focus/ConvertTo-FinOpsSchema.md) – Converts Cost Management cost data to the FOCUS schema.
 - [Invoke-FinOpsSchema](focus/Invoke-FinOpsSchemaTransform.md) – Loads Cost Management data from a CSV file, converts it to FOCUS schema, and saves it to a new CSV file.

-### Open data commands

-- [Get-FinOpsPricingUnit](data/Get-FinOpsPricingUnit.md) – Gets an Azure region ID and name.
-- [Get-FinOpsRegion](data/Get-FinOpsRegion.md) – Gets an Azure region ID and name.
-- [Get-FinOpsResourceType](data/Get-FinOpsResourceType.md) – Gets details about an Azure resource type.
-- [Get-FinOpsService](data/Get-FinOpsService.md) – Gets the name and category for a service, publisher, and cloud provider.

 <br>